 Fig. 3.
 The impact of the COVID-19 pandemic on trainee writing habits and feelings of productivity and motivation.
 A) The majority of respondents said that the pandemic has affected their overall writing habits.
 B) While many respondents reported having more or much more time for writing, C) most respondents reported that they felt less or much less productive during the pandemic.
 D) Similarly, the majority of respondents reported feeling less or much less motivated.

 Fig. 4.
-Binomial multiple regression models suggest identity of graduate students and postdoctoral scholars influenced yes/no responses among A) graduate students (n = 229) and B) postdoctoral scholars (n = 79) to the question “Has COVID-19 impacted your writing habits?”
+Binomial multiple regression models suggest identity of graduate students and postdoctoral scholars influenced yes/no responses of A) graduate students (n = 229) and B) postdoctoral scholars (n = 79) to the question “Has COVID-19 impacted your writing habits?”
 All estimates are in logit scale for ease of comparison.
 More positive values indicate a higher probability of answering “yes.”
-Points are the posterior sample medians, thick lines are 50% credible intervals (CRIs), and thin lines are 95% CRIs.
-Graduate and postdoc yrs indicate the number of years in training.
-First gen = first in family to graduate from college.
-Female = female-identifying.
-BIPOC = Black, Indigenous, and/or a person of color.
-Chronic condition = chronic health condition or disability.
-ESL = English is the second language of respondents.
+Points are the parameter estimate medians, thick lines are 50% credible intervals (CRIs), and thin lines are 95% CRIs.
+Graduate and postdoc yrs indicate the number of years in training (as a continuous variable).
+First gen = first in family to graduate from college; female = female; BIPOC = Black, Indigenous, and/or a person of color; chronic condition = chronic health condition or disability; and ESL = English is the second language of respondents coded categorically (yes/no).

 Table 1.
 In the optional open question “Is there anything else you would like to add about your writing experiences?” trainees with ESL were the only ones who responded about how their identity affected publishing.
 While the model indicated that having ESL was not detrimental to publication output, these stated experiences of trainees with ESL highlighted the challenges.